ckchew8/getting_and_cleaning_data/README.md

 ### 1: Merges Training and Test Data Set

-This section basically merges the data set read in from the "./UCI HAR Dataset/test" and "./UCI HAR Dataset/train" without quotes folder in the previous step.
+This section basically merges the data set read in from the "./UCI HAR Dataset/test" and "./UCI HAR Dataset/train" without quotes folders in the previous step.
 The features variable names were obtained from "./UCI HAR Dataset/features.txt" without quotes.

-The following table depicts how the datasets will be bound together which is with row bind first and followed by column bind command and named.
+The following table depicts how the datasets will be bound together which is with row bind first and followed by column bind command and named accordingly.
 Note that the "|" without quotes does not bear any meaning and serve as a border of a table only.

                "subject"               |           "activity"              |       Variable names from "features.txt"